Pedro Ávila: San Diego Padres

-The Padres added him to their 40-man roster after the 2018 season.
+The Padres added Ávila to their 40-man roster after the 2018 season, in order to protect him from the Rule 5 draft.
 He opened the 2019 season with the Amarillo Sod Poodles of the Double-A Texas League.
 On April 11, 2019, he was promoted to the major leagues for the first time.
 In a start versus the Arizona Diamondbacks, he went 5 1/3 innings and allowed one run while recording five strikeouts in his debut.
-He became to the first player in Sod Poodle history to reach MLB.
+He became the first player in Sod Poodle history to reach MLB.
 He was optioned back to Amarillo on April 12. Ávila suffered an elbow injury in August and underwent Tommy John surgery in September 2019.

 Ávila was designated for assignment on November 27, 2019.
 He was non-tendered on December 2 and became a free agent.
-He re-signed with San Diego the next day on a minor league contract.
+He re-signed with San Diego the next day on a minor league contract. Ávila did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 San Diego selected his contract to the active roster on October 1, 2021.
+He made 1 start for San Diego, logging a 2.25 ERA with 5 strikeouts in 4 innings.

-He made 2 appearances for San Diego, logging a 4.50 ERA with 5 strikeouts.
-On June 6, 2022, Ávila was removed from the 40-man roster and sent outright to the Triple-A El Paso Chihuahuas.
-He made 30 appearances (24 starts) for the affiliate, recording a 7-2 record and 4.58 ERA with 124 strikeouts in 112.0 innings pitched.
+Ávila was optioned to the Triple-A El Paso Chihuahuas to begin the 2022 season.
+He was recalled from the Chihuahuas on April 13 and joined the Padres' active roster.
+He made 2 appearances with a 4.50 ERA and 5 strikeouts in 4 innings before being optioned to Triple-A El Paso on May 5.
+On June 6, Ávila was removed from the 40-man roster and sent outright to the Chihuahuas.
+He made 30 appearances (24 starts) for the affiliate, recording a 7-2 record and 4.58 ERA with 124 strikeouts in 112 innings pitched.

-On November 10, 2022, the Padres selected his contract onto the 40-Man roster. Ávila was optioned to Triple-A El Paso to begin the 2023 season.
+On November 10, 2022, the Padres selected his contract onto the 40-man roster. Ávila was optioned to Triple-A El Paso to begin the 2023 season.
+He was recalled from El Paso on July 1 and joined the Padres' active roster.
+He made 1 appearance for the team, then was optioned back to El Paso on July 3.
+He was recalled to the Padres' active roster again on July 23, where he remained for the rest of the 2023 season.
+That season, he accumulated a 2-2 record and a 3.22 ERA in 14 appearances and 6 starts for the Padres.
+He struck out 54 batters in 50 1/3 innings.

+In 2024, Ávila made San Diego's Opening Day roster as part of the bullpen.
+In four appearances, he struggled to a 9.00 ERA with nine strikeouts across eight innings pitched.
+On April 12, 2024, Ávila was designated for assignment by the Padres.